prajwalvp/Dracula/README.md

 Write "PHASE0" anywhere in your TOA list, and "PHASEA" in your TOA list where you have the shortest ambiguous gap, also removing the JUMPs around it.

-Make the first version of the file containing the acceptable solutions, in this case containing a single ascii number, 0.
-This will be applied to the PHASE0 tag (this is just a consequence of the fact that sieve.sh needs a non-empty "previous labels" environment variable).

 Edit sieve.sh.
 First, enter your TEMPO, basedir, rundir, ephem, and parfile information at the top of the file.
 Then edit with prev_labels ="0" and next_label="A".
 Also, edit the threshold for an acceptable solution (2.0 is a reasonable number).

 Run the script.
 This will find all the acceptable integers for the gap tagged with PHASEA.
 These are written in file WRAPs.dat, which that tabulates the chi2 for each of these combinations.
-These are then automatically sorted into a new acc_WRAPs.dat file (the old acc_WRAPs.dat file is saved automatically as acc_WRAPs_A.dat).
+These are then automatically sorted into a new acc_WRAPs.dat file (the starting acc_WRAPs.dat file, generated automatically and consisting of a single 0, is saved automatically as acc_WRAPs_A.dat).

 Now, in the TOA file, include the tag PHASEB in the nest shortest gap, commenting out the JUMPs around it.
 Then edit sieve.sh, with prev_labels="0 A" and next_label="B".
 Run sieve.sh again.
 Every acceptable combination of PHASEA that was in your acc_WRAPs.dat file will be tested along with a range of PHASEB values.
 These are determined by finding the minimum of the chi2 parabola in each case.
 The file acc_WRAPs.dat is updated (the previous one is saved automatically as acc_WRAPs_B.dat).